th2-net/th2-docs/content/versions/1-5-4/getting-started/install-th2/3-th2/dl-configs.md

 Previosly th2 used SSH keys for accessing to GitHub repositories, but now this system is deprecated.

 GitHub repositories can be accessed via personal access tokens.
+In case you cannot use a token, update your th2 version to use ssh connection.

 <recommendations :items="tokens_link" ></recommendations>